-Each year, AOS confers several prestigious Student Presentation Awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
+Each year, the AOS confers several prestigious Student Presentation Awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
 Each award consists of a $500 honorarium.
-These awards are administered by the Student & Postdoc Travel and Presentation Awards Committee.
+These awards are administered by the Travel Grants and Presentation Awards Committee.

 The Awards